Oliver Weerasinghe

-Oliver Weerasinghe, OBE, FRIBA (29 September 1907 – 20 January 1980) was a Sri Lankan architect and diplomat.
+Oliver Weerasinghe (29 September 1907 – 20 January 1980) was a Sri Lankan architect and diplomat.
 He was Sri Lanka's first City Planner and for this reason, he is referred to as the "Father of Sri Lanka's Town Planning".
 He is a former Ambassador to the United States.

 Weerasinghe was educated at the Royal College Colombo and went on to study architecture at the University of Liverpool under Sir Patrick Abercrombie.
 Later he became a Fellow of the Royal Institute of British Architects and a Fellow of the Royal Town Planning Institute.
 He was a founding President of the Ceylon Institute of Architects.